playfulprogramming/playfulprogramming/content/crutchcorn/collections/humanizing-engineering/posts/trauma-and-tech/index.md

 -----

-Yes, there's a few things to take away from this early time:

--  The willingness to learn triumphing over the need for modern resources.
-- Being inquisitive and kind working well for my social life.
-- It can be easy to mistake passion for arrogance.
-- Follow the golden rule.

-But I don't tell these stories to extract weak commentary from them.
-Instead, I wanted to paint a picture of what was going on in my life externally during this time.
 From the outset, I was a happy child; capable of holding social engagements within reason and generally appeared to be happy most of the time.
 Internally, things were very different.

 See, there's a difference between mental state and mental wellbeing.
 While one can be in a good state of mind for a short period of time, it doesn't inherently mean that they're doing well longer-term.
 This was especially the case for me during these years, as you'll soon learn.